tomomilove/tomomilove.github.io/blog.md

 - I could take up some sport, like tennis or sailing.
 Although, I did sports as a kid and they never really interested me.
 I wonder if things would be different now...?
 - I could take up something like yoga or another fitness class.
 Is it social though, or do people just mostly keep to themselves?

 Overall, I'm not yet sure what I would want to do.
-To be honest, this is tough for me; I felt a rush of anxiety while looking up things.
+To be honest, this is tough for me...
+I felt a rush of anxiety while looking up things.
 But I do feel like I want to do something.

 # 13 July
 ## Another library